JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q66569" title="Paul Hermann">
 <param ve-entity eid="Q2468128" title="Hortus Botanicus Leiden" aliases="Leiden Botanical Garden">
 <param ve-entity eid="Q43631" title="Leiden">
-Of the many _Pelargonium_ species native to the Cape Peninsula, _Pelargonium triste_ was probably the first to reach Europe, and it was subsequently introduced to France and Britain by the 1630s.[^ref5] By 1672, ten more species had been collected—mostly from Table Mountain, on the Cape Peninsula—and brought back to the <span data-click-map-flyto="52.159, 4.484">Leiden Botanical Garden</span> by Paul Hermann, a medical officer with the Dutch East India company (VOC).[^ref6] Hermann’s 1689-book _[Paradisi Batavi Prodromus](https://bibdigital.rjb.csic.es/idurl/1/13582)_ discusses a pelargonium, though its identity remains a mystery because there was not any shared language for identifying such plants at the time.[^ref7]
+Of the many _Pelargonium_ species native to the Cape Peninsula, _Pelargonium triste_ was probably the first to reach Europe, and early printed books indicate that is was introduced to France and Britain by the 1630s.[^ref5] By 1672, ten more species had been collected—mostly from Table Mountain, on the Cape Peninsula—and brought back to the <span data-click-map-flyto="52.159, 4.484">Leiden Botanical Garden</span> by Paul Hermann, a medical officer with the Dutch East India company (VOC).[^ref6] Hermann’s 1689-book _[Paradisi Batavi Prodromus](https://bibdigital.rjb.csic.es/idurl/1/13582)_ discusses a pelargonium, though its identity remains a mystery because there was not any shared language for identifying such plants at the time.[^ref7]
 <param ve-map center="-24.569, 25.879" zoom="5">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>